Spectral and Dynamical contrast on highly correlated Anderson-type models: Analysis of -- proofs of Theorems , and

-Recall that $\mu$ is said to be $\alpha$-H\"older continuous if there exists a constant $C<\infty$ such that for all intervals $I$ with $|I|<1$ we have $\mu(I)\leq C|I|^{\alpha}$.
-In particular, if $\mu_{\psi}$ is purely absolutely continuous with a bounded density we can directly reach $ M^{q}_{T}\left(H\right)\geq C_{\psi}T^{\frac{q}{2}}$.
-However, the proof of (\ref{Guarnieri}) can be adapted to incorporate the improvements due to the disorder which are specific to our context, therefore we reproduce the main arguments below.
-The starting point is the following estimate on the averaged quantum dynamics. \begin{thm} (Strichartz-Last) Let $H$ be a self-adjoint operator on a Hilbert space $\mathcal{H}$ and assume the spectral measure of $H$ with respect to $\psi$ is uniformly $\alpha$-H\"older continuous for some $\alpha\in (0,1)$.
+To bound $M^q_T(H_{\mathrm{Vert}},|X_2|)$, we will use an adaptation of the proof of the Guarneri bound, incorporating improvements due to the disorder which are specific to our context.
+To begin, we reproduce the derivation of \eqref{Guarnieri}.
+The starting point is the following estimate on averaged quantum dynamics in an abstract context. \begin{thm}[Strichartz-Last] Let $H$ be a self-adjoint operator on a Hilbert space $\mathcal{H}$ and assume the spectral measure of $H$ with respect to $\psi$ is uniformly $\alpha$-H\"older continuous for some $\alpha\in [0,1]$.
 Then, there exists a constant $C_{\psi}<\infty$ such that for all $\phi \in \mathcal{H}$ and all $T>0$

 \end{thm}